Summer is a great time to spend more hours each week in your backyard, whether relaxing, gardening, playing, exercising, or entertaining.

 Since pests tend to hide in cool, damp places during the day, reduce their numbers in your yard by limiting the number of hidey-hole they have.
 This means it’s necessary to keep your lawn and gardens trimmed.
 Don’t leave pests such as beetles, parasites, and lawn-loving chinch bugs with lots of long grass, weeds, fallen leaves, and overgrown plants to make their home in.

-Another reason to keep your gardens free from too much debris and your lawn kept under control are that doing so makes it possible for more air, water, and sunlight to get down into the soil below.
+Another reason to keep your gardens free from too much debris and your lawn kept under control is that doing so makes it possible for more air, water, and sunlight to get down into the soil below.
 When this happens, grass and plants will be healthier and more resistant to attack.
+The cleaner your garden is, the easier it’ll be for your plants to get and absorb nutrients from the sun, water, and air.
+Integrated pest management can be the best solution for this.

 Place Barriers around Your Plants